cacophony-wj/servitium/README.md

 Save and reload the game.
 Wait for the messages.

 Open the MCM again and find the _MCM Recorder_ entry.
 Click the option that says **"RUN ME"** Click OK.
 Close the menu.
 Click Run Recording.
-Wait until you receive a message that the playback has been completed.
+Wait until you receive a message that the playback has been completed. **CLICK OK ON ANY DIALOG BOXES.
+IF YOU RECEIVE ANY ERRORS, CLICK CONTINUE.**

 Save and reload your game.
 Wait for the messages.